gpuneet456/fandomquiz/README.md

 # fandomquiz
- A CLI based quiz on Naruto Anime
+ A CLI based quiz on Naruto Anime built using NodeJS